imabhijeetpatel/Flask--app/README.md

-#in this projecty we deployee the flask app using docker and kubernetes
+#in this projecty we deployee the flask app using docker and kubernetes# Flask--app